splunk/kafka-connect-splunk/README.md

 Workers and sink tasks should work with your SSL secured cluster.

 ### SASL/GSSAPI (Kerberos)
+This section documents how to configure Kafka Connect If your Kafka Cluster is secured using [Kerberos](http://kafka.apache.org/documentation/#security_sasl_kerberos).

-[Secure your cluster according to the documentation](http://kafka.apache.org/documentation/#security_sasl_kerberos).
-Once secured, configure the Kafka Connect worker and consumer settings to use Kerberos in **config/connect-distributed.properties**
+Configure the Kafka Connect worker and consumer settings to use Kerberos in **config/connect-distributed.properties**

 ```
 # Worker security are located at the top level